-

 Pour the Concrete Slab Foundation

-Metal buildings require a foundation known as a slab-on-grade.
+Steel buildings require a foundation known as a slab-on-grade.
 The foundation and anchor bolts are not included in the price of the kit.
-For budgetary purposes, you should allow $4-$8/sq ft for the foundation.
-In order to obtain a building permit and ensure code requirements are met, you will need a foundation plan from a licensed structural engineer.

-We STRONGLY recommended that you have the foundation poured by a professional crew unless you have previous experience in installing foundations.
+We STRONGLY recommend that you have the foundation poured by a professional crew unless you have previous experience in installing foundations.
 A 4” slab will work for most end uses, but a 6” foundation will be required if heavy machinery is to be stored or operated in the building.

 -